pmaritz16/TableMonkey/README.md

 2. Create configuration files:

-   - `config-llm.txt` - LLM configuration:
+   - `config-llm.txt` - LLM configuration (in the root directory):
      ```
      address: localhost
      port: 11434
      model: llama2
      ```

-   - `config-data.txt` - List of CSV files to load (one per line):
+   - `data/config-data.txt` - List of CSV files to load (one per line, in the data directory):
      ```
      example.csv
      ```